vjousse/speechtotext-api/README.md

 It's written in Python using [FastAPI](https://fastapi.tiangolo.com/) for the web framework, [Tortoise ORM](https://tortoise-orm.readthedocs.io/en/latest/) for the async ORM and [dramatiq](https://dramatiq.io/) for managing the background tasks.
 The stack is using Nginx, Redis and PostgreSQL.
 And of course, everything is available using Docker images.

+## Client

+A frontend client developped using Elm can be found [here](https://github.com/vjousse/speechtotext-api-client).

 ## Docker

 ### Web application